banyansecurity/demo-terraform-aws/README.md

 ## Access your AWS resources

-To access your AWS resources, open the Banyan App, log in, and click on a given service to connect to it.
+All your deployed AWS resources are in a private subnet with only private IPs.
+To access your AWS resources from your laptop, open the Banyan App, log in, and click on a given service to connect to it.

 ![App](_img/app.png)